flooose/flooose.github.io/_posts/2017-02-26-manual-ethernet-setup.md

 * the ip address 192.168.1.151 is arbitrary.
 The important part is to pick an ip address that hasn't been assigned by the router to someone else.

 * the `/24` in the second step is vital.
-Although the command will succeed, the network will not work without the `/24`
+Although the command will succeed, if you accidentally omit it, the network will not work without the trailing `/24`